 2016 SOV/HOV Windshield Survey

 During May, the BFCG Transportation Programs office coordinated a windshield survey to tally the percentages of Single Occupancy Vehicles (SOV) vs. High Occupancy Vehicles (HOV) at key locations throughout the Tri-City Metropolitan Area and Hanford Site.
 Surveys were completed at twenty-three locations spread across the urban area, with vanpool totals and the Hanford Commute being points of focus.
 Please click 2016 SOV/HOV Survey to access the summary report.

-2015 Regional Boundaries Report
+2015 Regional Boundaries and Transportation Funding Report